-It is in this tiny village where you will also find the Walkerswood Caribbean Foods Factory that prepares the range of delicious sauces, seasonings and condiments from the freshly harvested produce grown in the surrounding countryside.
+It is in this tiny village where you will also find the Walkerswood Caribbean Foods Factory which prepares a range of delicious sauces, seasonings, and condiments from the freshly harvested produce grown in the surrounding countryside.

 Odd as it may sound, “jerking” is the most popular (and famous!) method of Jamaican cooking with jerked food stalls to be found in every town and village across the island.

 Although the spice paste itself (made from thyme, onion, scallion, peppers, and pimento) is crucial to the taste of jerk, the method of slow cooking it over a wood fire on pimento (allspice) sticks adds that one-of-a-kind smoky flavor unique to jerk cooked in Jamaica.

 Where & how to have jerk food in Jamaica